The null condition in elastodynamics leads to non-uniqueness

 Our proof builds on the convex integration method starting from De Lellis--Sz{\'e}kelyhidi \cite{DS09, DS13}.
-In their work \cite{DS09,DS10}, they demonstrated non-uniqueness for incompressible Euler equations in $L^\infty(\R_x^n\times\R_t;\R^n)$ and showed that, for some bounded compactly supported initial data, none of the known canonical energy admissibility criteria singles out a unique weak solution.
-Following a series of significant advancements \cite{Buc15,BDIS15,BDS16,DS17,DS13,DS14,Isett16}, the well--known Onsager's conjecture, which states that the exponent $\alpha=1/3$ marks the threshold for conservation of energy for weak solutions in the class $C^\alpha$ for the incompressible Euler equations was resolved by Isett \cite{Isett18}, see Buckmaster--De Lellis--Sz{\'e}kelyhidi--Vicol \cite{BDSV19} for the dissipative case.
-Recent years have seen significant progress regarding the non-uniqueness of entropy solutions for the compressible and incompressible Euler equations in H\"older spaces.
-Among them, De Lellis--Kwon \cite{DK22} further advanced the field by discovering continuous entropy solutions of the incompressible Euler equations within the H\"older class $C^{\frac{1}{7}-}$ that satisfy the entropy inequality and strictly dissipate total kinetic energy.
-The case of the compressible Euler equations was subsequently explored by Giri--Kwon in \cite{GK22}.
-This method has also led to important advancements in other fluid dynamics systems, such as the incompressible Navier--Stokes equations, the compressible Euler-Maxwell equations, and MHD equations, as seen in \cite{BBV20, BV19,CHL22, CL22, LQZZ22, LZZ22, LQ20, LX20, MQ24, MY22, NV23}.
-There were also a series of studies \cite{AKKMM20,BKM21,CDK15Re,CK18,CKMS21,KKMM20} on the non-uniqueness of the weak solutions to the Riemann problem for compressible Euler equations.
-In \cite{CDK15Re}, Chiodaroli--De Lellis--Kreml considered the isentropic compressible Euler system in 2 space dimensions with pressure law $p(\rho)=\rho^2$ and demonstrated the non-uniqueness of the weak solutions with classical Riemann data.
-Building on this framework and utilizing the method from \cite{DS10}, Chiodaroli--Kreml \cite{CK18} proved the non-uniqueness of admissible weak solutions to the Riemann problem for isentropic Euler equations.
-Notably, in \cite{BKM21}, Kreml investigated the non-uniqueness in the multidimensional model of Chaplygin gas, where it was shown that all three characteristic families of the system are linearly degenerate.
+In \cite{DS09}, they reformulated the incompressible Euler equations as a differential inclusion and constructed bounded non-unique weak solutions.
+In \cite{DS10}, they showed that, for some bounded compactly supported initial data, the energy admissibility criteria considered there do not single out a unique weak solution.
+Following a series of significant advancements \cite{Buc15,BDIS15,BDS16,DS17,DS13,DS14,Isett16}, the well-known Onsager's conjecture, which states that the exponent $\alpha=1/3$ marks the threshold for conservation of energy for weak solutions in the class $C^\alpha$ for the incompressible Euler equations, was resolved by Isett \cite{Isett18}, see Buckmaster--De Lellis--Sz{\'e}kelyhidi--Vicol \cite{BDSV19} for the dissipative case.
+Recent years have seen significant progress on the non-uniqueness of dissipative weak solutions to the incompressible Euler equations and entropy solutions to the compressible Euler equations in H\"older classes.
+Among them, De Lellis--Kwon \cite{DK22} constructed $C^\alpha$ weak solutions of the three-dimensional incompressible Euler equations for every $\alpha<\frac{1}{7}$ that satisfy the local energy inequality and strictly dissipate the total kinetic energy.
+Giri--Kwon \cite{GK22} subsequently established non-uniqueness for continuous entropy solutions to the isentropic compressible Euler equations.
+Convex integration has also led to important developments for the Navier--Stokes equations, Euler--Maxwell equations, MHD systems, the Prandtl system, and elastodynamic systems; see \cite{BBV20,BV19,CHL22,CL22,LQZZ22,LZZ22,LQ20,LX20,MQ24,MY22}.